 There are also many additional challenges to opening a department store.
 The company was denied its request to convert a warehouse into a wholesale retailer and given a SGD$10,000 fine for unauthorized commercial use in that same location.
 They were also slapped with a court order to suspend business for 40 hours after overcrowdedness and fire-safety concerns became too serious.

-But let’s say Mustafa was able to secure a perfectly suitable location to house its next brick and mortar branch, now they need employees to run the business.
+But even if Mustafa was able to secure a perfectly suitable location to house its next brick and mortar branch, now they need employees to run the business.
 How much would that cost?

 Let’s say at least 50 employees to start where a customer service rep in Singapore makes approximately S$32,267 a year.
 Each employee would need to generate value to make up for employment and training costs.